South Taranaki community rallies after seven die in horror crash

 The death of seven people after a head-on collision in South Taranaki has sent shockwaves through the small community.

-An 8-year-old girl was the latest to die after yesterday's crash on State Highway 3.
+An 8-year-old girl was the latest to die following yesterday's crash on State Highway 3.

 Seven people died in the crash.

-The girls' mother, the sole survivor, was in a stable condition in intensive care at Wellington Hospital.
+The girls' mother, the sole survivor, was in a stable condition in intensive care at Wellington Hospital overnight.

 Pātea fire brigade chief fire officer Grant Hurley said it was one of the worst crashes he had seen in his 30 years on the job.